World Pneumonia Day

 Pneumonia disproportionately affects the most vulnerable populations, including infants, the elderly, and people with weakened immune systems.

-You may also like to read-- World Immunization Day
+You may also like to read-- World Tsunami Awareness Day

 Global Impact: